-Bankruptcy Dismissal Versus Discharge
+Bankruptcy Dismissal Versus Bankruptcy Discharge

-In this blog, we will cover and discuss the difference when qualifying for a mortgage after bankruptcy dismissal versus discharge mortgage guidelines.
-There are waiting period differences when qualifying for FHA loans after bankruptcy dismissal versus bankruptcy discharge.
 There is no waiting period after FHA loans after bankruptcy dismissal versus bankruptcy discharge.
 This is only if the consumer has the Chapter 13 Bankruptcy has been dismissed voluntarily by the petitioner and all payments have been on time.
 Needs to be manual underwriting.
 The Key is timely payments for the past 12 months.

 Manual Underwriting Guidelines During Chapter 13 Bankruptcy